DimitriPalmer22/Studio-Docs/Projects/Summer Project/Asset Naming Conventions.md

 I've mainly been following this guide for naming assets and structuring the project: <https://github.com/Allar/ue5-style-guide/tree/v2?tab=readme-ov-file#structure-top-level>

 - For specifics on what to name assets, scroll down to the section titled "1.
-Asset Naming Conventions"
+Asset Naming Conventions" on this website.
+It's pretty extensive and should cover pretty much every type of asset you might create.

 ### Overview